pkoisti/SprintPredictor/README.md

 python desktop_app.py
 ```

-5. Use the "Train Model from CSV" button to load `mock_dev.csv`
+5. Use the "Train Model from CSV" button to load `mock_data.csv`
 6. Use the "Predict from CSV" button to make predictions

 ### Optional: Jira Integration